 - We scientifically obtain and share our knowledge.
 We use proper attribution and referencing.

 - Privacy is a core value.
 We collect as little personal identifiable information as possible.
 We never sell private information or use it for advertising purposes.

 - We stay financially independent.
 Money cannot buy our support.
 We only recommend tools and services that we use and like.
-Affiliation links are always clearly marked.
+We are transparent about our funding sources.

 - We critically reflect on ourselves and facilitate safe spaces for open discussions.

 As part of our sixth principle, our principles are not set in stone.
 Although they form the cornerstone of what Activist Handbook is, we always allow for open debates so that we can finetune our moral compass.
 Currently, the following discussion is still ongoing: